What exercises are safe for seniors with high blood pressure?

 • Stay hydrated and avoid exercising in extreme temperatures – Both dehydration and heat can affect blood pressure regulation, so drink water regularly and choose climate-controlled environments when possible.

-This systematic approach isn’t about limiting yourself—it’s about building a sustainable foundation for long-term fitness.
+This systematic approach isn’t about limiting yourself — it’s about building a sustainable foundation for long-term fitness.
 By starting slowly and monitoring your body’s responses, you gather valuable information about what works for your unique situation whilst minimising risk.
 Many people find that once they establish this baseline safely, they can gradually increase duration and intensity under medical guidance, ultimately achieving fitness levels they never thought possible with hypertension.
-This patient, methodical start sets you up for years of safe, effective exercise that genuinely improves your cardiovascular health.
+If you’re looking for structured, expert-led options to help you get started, exploring dedicated training programs designed with your health in mind can make all the difference.

 How we help seniors exercise safely with high blood pressure

 At our Amsterdam studios, we work with many clients managing hypertension who want to stay active safely.
 Our approach focuses on your individual health picture rather than generic fitness programmes.
+Our trainers hold certifications in working with special populations including cardiovascular conditions, ensuring your programme is built on professional expertise — not guesswork.

 Here’s how we support your fitness journey with high blood pressure: